 The best thing about streaming is how it gives you insight into how your favorite gaming personalities like to play.
 But it's not just the Shrouds and the Ninjas of the world who are out here showing off impeccable aim.
 In among you, me and all the other basic humans trying to keep our potato aim under control, there are celebs and sports stars who get a kick out of gaming for an audience too.
-Some of them might surprise you, so here are 9 celebs who you might not know streamed games.
+A few of them might surprise you, so here are some celebs who you might not know streamed games.

 At the tail end of 2018, award-nominated rapper Lil Yachty was welcomed to the FaZe Clan.
 "FaZe Boat" has come on a long way since his first attempt at streaming above, and now he's a natural in front of the webcam – as he should be after performing on stage to millions of fans on tour throughout the year.
 Due to that touring schedule, Lil Yachty's streaming schedule has become a little erratic in the past but he still goes live on Twitch now and then with FPS games like CoD and Rainbow Six Siege.

 One third of rap group Migos, and Cardi B's other half, Offset is used to the limelight.
 In October he signed up with rookie streaming service Caffeine to play some of his favorite games and bring clout to the Twitch competitor.
 Part of his content deal with the site includes a show where Offset competes against other celebrities for prizes and fun, so you might see some of your other favorite faces there, too.

 Steelers wide receiver Juju has been inseparable from video gaming even after making his rookie debut in the NFL.
 Just before his first game he took time out to bond with a young fan over their shared love of games, and he keeps that spirit alive in his Twitch stream.
 After partnering up with Ninja for a few duo drops, you may know that he's heavily into Fortnite.
 But CoD and (of course) Madden are never far from his launch bar either.